jtsmith2020/veracode-cli/README.md

 `veracode-cli portfolio onboard`

 The `onboard` command will inspect the Git repository and prompt you to make configuration decisions which will dictate the structure of the `veracode.config` file.
 For example, the list of current Branches in the repo will be shown and you will be prompted to define the naming convention used and some Regular Expressions which can be used to match with Branches of different types (often 'master' and 'feature' branches will require different scanning configurations).

+### Configure Scanning

+The `static` service will enable you to add Static Scanning (Policy, Sandbox or other...) configuration to your Branches.
+For example, a common configuration would be to use Static Policy Scans for your master branch and to use Sandbox Scans in all of your feature branches.

+The `configure` command will add static scan configuration to the different types of branch that were defined using the `onboard` command of the Portfolio Service.
+For each type of branch you will be prompted for the configuration decisions required to enable Static Scanning.

+* The following command will start the interactive scan configuration process:

+`veracode-cli static configure`

+### Configuring additional Veracode Services

+TBD

+### Commit the `veracode.config` file to the repository

+For more information on how to do this see the Git documentation.

+### Executing Veracode Services

+With the `veracode.config` file added to the repository the Veracode Services can be executed with simple commands using the `veracode-cli`.
+Some examples:

+* Start a static scan for the current branch:

+`veracode-cli static start`

+* Wait for the latest scan of the current branch to complete:

+`veracode-cli static await`

+* Download the latest scan results for the current branch:

+`veracode-cli findings download`

+* Synchronise the latest scan results for the current branch with a Ticketing System (e.g. JIRA)

+`veracode-cli ticketing synchronise`

 ## Command Line Reference